 - Student wellbeing and engagement

-Nerrida Johnson (Principal) – Nerrida is an experienced Steiner educator and school leader who was Principal of Cape Byron Steiner School for 7 years, and a Class Teacher for many years at Chrysalis and Milbi Steiner Schools.
+(Principal) Nerrida is an experienced Steiner educator and school leader who was Principal of Cape Byron Steiner School for 8 years, and a Class Teacher for many years at Chrysalis and Milbi Steiner Schools.
 Most recently, she worked for two years as Principal of Hargy International School in Papua New Guinea, a new high school that she has guided through the challenges of its first years.
 Nerrida brings a depth of experience in Steiner education and anthroposophy, together with strong school leadership skills and the ability to bring people together to unite behind a shared vision.
-Qualifications: Bachelor or Teaching; Graduate Diploma of Creative Writing;
+Qualifications: Bachelor of Teaching; Bachelor of Education; Graduate Diploma of Creative Writing.

-Hayley Bridgwood (Student Care Leader) – Hayley has a Bachelor of Sciences (Honours) as well as postgraduate qualifications in Teaching, Educational Leadership & Management, and Learning Difficulties Education.
-In the 20 years prior to commencing as a Staff member at the School, Hayley served as a member of the CSSK Board of Directors, and was employed as an Education Lecturer at the University of Melbourne, an Educational Consultant for the Victorian Department of Education & Training, and as Educational Leader and Classroom Teacher in school contexts.
+(Deputy Principal) Hayley has a Bachelor of Sciences (Honours) as well as postgraduate qualifications in Teaching, Educational Leadership & Management, and Learning Difficulties Education.
+In the 20 years prior to commencing as a Staff member at the School, Hayley served as a member of the CSSK Board of Directors and was employed as an Education Lecturer at the University of Melbourne, an Educational Consultant for the Victorian Department of Education & Training, and as Educational Leader and Classroom Teacher in school contexts.
 She was also twice nominated for the Prime Minister’s Prize for Excellence in Teaching